OliverDietrich/MasterThesis/README.md

 2. Quality control & preprocessing

-The quality of reads depends on the library preparation that can induce technical artifacts including low-confidence bases, sequence-specific bias, 3′/5′ positional bias, polymerase chain reaction (PCR) artifacts, untrimmed adapters, and sequence contamination ([1](https://doi.org/10.1201/b17457)) which are inherent to RNA-seq as well as gene dropouts (Kharchenko, Silberstein, and Scadden [2014](https://doi.org/10.1038/nmeth.2967)) which are specific for the single-cell approach.
+The quality of reads depends on the library preparation that can induce technical artifacts including low-confidence bases, sequence-specific bias, 3′/5′ positional bias, polymerase chain reaction (PCR) artifacts, untrimmed adapters, and sequence contamination ([Korpelainen, E. RNA-seq a Practical Approach](https://doi.org/10.1201/b17457)) which are inherent to RNA-seq as well as gene dropouts (Kharchenko, Silberstein, and Scadden [2014](https://doi.org/10.1038/nmeth.2967)) which are specific for the single-cell approach.

-The quality of reads has to be assessed by programs like [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-Low quality reads can be either removed or trimmed by programs like [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/), [Cutadapt](https://cutadapt.readthedocs.io/en/stable/guide.html) or [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic).
+Tools for checking read quality include [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [PRINSEQ](https://dx.doi.org/10.1093%2Fbioinformatics%2Fbtr026) which provide a visual report of several quality metrics.
+Further processing of reads includes filtering and trimming which can be performed by a range of other tools including PRINSEQ, [Trimmomatic](https://doi.org/10.1093/bioinformatics/btu170), [Cutadapt](https://doi.org/10.14806/ej.17.1.200), and [FastX](http://hannonlab.cshl.edu/fastx_toolkit/index.html).

 3. Aligning reads to a reference